PacificBiosciences/sawfish/docs/user_guide.md

 ### Discover step input file path storage

 In the `joint-call` step, sawfish primarily relies on the files it has written to the discover step output directory for each sample.
-For two of the file paths provided as input to the `discover` step, sawfish relies on being able to access the original path provided during the discover step.
+For two of the file paths provided as input to the `discover` step, sawfish may rely on being able to access the original file path provided during the discover step.
 These two files are the input alignment file (specified with `--bam`), and the reference fasta file (specified with `--ref`).

+Note that the sawfish joint-call step can be configured to eliminate any such original path reuse as follows:
+- If the `--ref` argument is provided in the `joint-call` command-line, then the reference file path will not be reused from the discover step.
+- If the input samples are specified using the `--sample-csv` option, and a bam file path is provided in column 2 for every sample, then no bam paths will be reused from the input discover steps.

+In the event that the above conditions do not apply, then the following details on how paths are reused may be helpful.

-To find these files for each sample, input file paths are stored from the `discover` step in a configuration file written to the output directory here:
+The original file paths used in the discover step for each sample are stored in a configuration file written to the discover step output directory here:

-    ${OUTPUT_DIR}/discover.settings.json
+    ${DISCOVER_STEP_OUTPUT_DIR}/discover.settings.json

 These input file paths are normally canonicalized, so that relative paths can be reliably reused after any change to the working directory.
 In some cases it may be more convenient to store relative file paths.
 To do so the `discover` step